-No. As specified repeatedly in the Directive (i.e. in the Introduction and Sections 2.4, 8.1.1, and 10), agencies should be mindful that all of the spending limits referenced within serve as cost ceilings.
+No. As specified in the Directive, agencies should be mindful that all of the spending limits referenced within serve as cost ceilings.
 Employees may only be reimbursed for the lower of the allowed or actual costs incurred (except for per diem meal allowances, as per Section 5.7.1) for all costs covered in this Directive.

-In addition, these Sections of the Directive also note that agencies should regularly review their policies and, as appropriate, establish Agency Policies in order to limit the expenditure of public funds and appropriately manage the budgetary impact of these costs to the agency.
+In addition, the Directive notes that agencies should regularly review their policies and, as appropriate, establish Agency Policies in order to limit the expenditure of public funds and appropriately manage the budgetary impact of these costs to the agency.